No. 4 Oklahoma beats TCU 52-31 in Williams’ starting debut

 The freshman from Washington, D.C., unseated Spencer Rattler as the starter after leading a comeback victory over Texas last week in Dallas.
 He started fast against TCU with an opening 75-yard touchdown drive that took just under three minutes.

-Oklahoma (7-0, 4-0 Big 12) had three consecutive touchdown drives to open the third quarter, including two touchdown connections between Williams and receiver Jadon Haselwood.
+Oklahoma (7-0, 4-0 Big 12) began to pull away from TCU with three consecutive touchdown drives to open the third quarter, including two touchdown connections between Williams and receiver Jadon Haselwood.

+Haselwood finished with 56 yards on a team-leading six catches.
+The third-year Oklahoma receiver was impressed by his quarterback’s poise, considering his inexperience.

+“He’s a great leader for being a freshman.
+I don’t think he ever feels pressure,” Haselwood said of Williams.
+“He’s always in a good mood.
+Even last week, he felt no pressure.
+Like no fear, and you can tell by the way he played.
+Just a great kid.
+He can sling it, he can run, he can do whatever he needs to do to get the ball downfield.”

 The Horned Frogs (3-3, 1-2 Big 12) were without running back Zach Evans, who had a Big 12 second-leading 586 rushing yards and five touchdowns entering the weekend.